 - The game pieces are a little flimsy.

-- Some customers feel this game doesn’t involve enough strategy.
+- Some customers feel this family fun board game doesn’t involve enough strategy.

 Now that you’ve seen some of the top board games for kids, how can you make these more fun and appealing to children?
 How can you encourage kids to stop spending time online or playing video games for a little while and instead join in family game night?
 Is there any way to do this besides just forcing your children to interact with the family?